949A Edgewater Blvd

 Foster City, CA 94404

 Why did we dine here? – Cooking Papa is a popular Hong Kong style casual Chinese restaurant with locations in Foster City and Santa Clara.
 We have dined at the Foster City location several times.
 There is a line much of the time, a testing to the popularity of this restaurant.
 People typically wait at least 30 minutes during peak times.
-Our last visit was in the fall of 2017
+Our last visit was in the winter of 2018.

 Insider Tip – Come early to avoid the lines.